UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Red-Teaming on LLM Agents w/

 In this section, we present our unified red-teaming framework, \name, which adaptively leverages agents’ own reasoning to induce targeted malicious action.
 We begin by outlining our threat model, followed by the motivation of our methodology, and then provide a detailed description of our attack algorithm.

-\paragraph{Threat Model.} We delineate two primary attack scenarios: \textit{malicious environment} and \textit{malicious instruction}, as depicted in \Cref{fig:pipeline}.
+\textbf{Threat Model.} We delineate two primary attack scenarios: \textit{malicious environment} and \textit{malicious instruction}, as depicted in \Cref{fig:pipeline}.
 In the \textit{malicious environment} scenario, the user’s initial instruction is benign; however, the third-party environment is corrupted with the insertion of an adversarial string into the agent’s observations post-tool interaction.
 This triggers the agent to deviate from the user’s original (benign) intention, executing an unintended and harmful action.
 Meanwhile, the \textit{malicious instruction} scenario involves appending an adversarial string to a harmful instruction aimed at circumventing the safeguards of underlying LLM agents, compelling them to execute a targeted action rather than reject the malicious request.
 In this work, we assume that we have access to the entire target victim model, while for real agents, we assume we have access to the returned token probability distribution at each position.
+Importantly, in both attack scenarios, \textit{our approach does not directly alter the agent’s internal reasoning process}.
+Instead, \textit{we treat the agent’s response with the inserted noise as a surrogate optimization objective}.
+The adversarial string is iteratively optimized based on this surrogate response, with the ultimate goal of triggering the desired adversarial action.